 With a sharp knife, cut the eggplants about halfway deep in a diagonal pattern.

 Make sure you do not cut through the skin.

 Cover the cut side of the Eggplants with salt, and let it rest for 10 minutes.Then absorb all the water that came out of the eggplants with a paper towel, and remove the excess salt.

 Roast the Eggplants in the oven for 20 minutes.

 In the meantime, prepare the Lemon & Garlic Glaze: mix the Lemon Juice, Garlic Paste and Olive Oil.

 Chop the Parsley and add to the glaze with the Salt, Pepper and Cumin Powder.

 Mix well and set aside.

-- Remove the Eggplants from the oven, and generously brush the Lemon & Garlic glaze over the eggplants.
+After 20 minutes, remove the Eggplants from the oven, and generously brush the Lemon & Garlic glaze over the eggplants.

-- Prepare the Tahini Sauce: In a blender, mix the Tahini Paste, Lemon Juice, Garlic Paste, Olive Oil, Salt and Cumin Powder.
+In a blender, mix the Tahini Paste, Lemon Juice, Garlic Paste, Olive Oil, Salt and Cumin Powder.
 Slowly add the Water and keep blending until the sauce becomes smooth and light.